nesfit/ICS/Lectures/Lecture_02/Lecture.md

   * *Executes when an error occurs* in the `try` block
   * Has access to the *exception object that contains information about the error*
 * `finally` block
-  * *Executes always*, whether or not an error occurred
+  * *Always executes*, whether or not an error occurred

 +++
 ### `try`, `catch`, `finally` example